JuanFelipeRuiz/lit_ecology_classifier/README.md

 Optional arguments:
 - `--overview_filename`: Name of the overview file to load/save.
 Default: overview.csv

-### Split.py
+### Split

-`Split.py` is a modul that allows the user to reload and create new splits.
+`Split` is a modul that allows the user to reload and create new splits.
 The used arguments and description are stored in a split.overview file inside the dataset folder.
 The data of each split is stored in a  dataframes inside of the given `args.dataset/split` containing the split overview and a split folder containg the splits.

-The usage of own filter or split stragies are not possbile with the split.py file.
-To use own splits, create a own version of split.py
+The usage of own filter or split strategies are not possible with a direct use of the split module.
+To use own splits, create a own split module.

 #### Additional set up: